bintu22/elist_analysis/README.md

 - For refunds and average order value, would like to focus on how these metrics compare across Apple products.
 Also include number of refunds as a metric.

 # Deep-Dive Insights
-Body text

-## Sales Trends
+## Seasonal Sales Trends
-Peak Covid-19 years can be defined as March 2020 through September
+Peak Covid-19 years can be defined as March 2020 through September    .
+This coincides with the significant rise in Elist sales throughout 2020 and eventual decline in 2022. **In December 2020, Elist sales peaked at $1,251,721, compared to their lowest post-pandemic sales month in October 2022 where sales were at $178,294.** Year over year, there was a decline in sales for October, followed by an uptick in sales in November and December.
+This was likely due to consumers waiting for holiday sales to purchase their items.

 ![image](https://github.com/user-attachments/assets/aaea3cf1-2b7a-4e21-b496-4a8024f823ce)